Masala (2013 film): Filming

 The film's first schedule was held in Hyderabad and few scenes were shot on Ram and Anjali.
 Late it was reported in the end of March that After a major schedule in Bangalore, the film will also be shot in Panchgani, near Pune.
 Later, Anjali, who couldn't join the film unit in Bangalore after she went missing, had promised to join the film's shooting in Panchgani.
 During the shoot, Rohit Shetty, the director of Bol Bachchan visited the sets and wished the team for the movie's success.
 In June, a fight sequence was canned on Venkatesh and Ram at Ramoji Film City in Hyderabad amidst the principal star crew's presence.
 In July, the complete talkie portion was shot and it was reported that only two songs were left to shoot.
 Later a song on Ram and Shahzan Padamsee were shot at Thailand.
 A song on Venkatesh and Anjali was planned to be shot in Japan from 3 September 2013.
 The song was shot at Hokkaido, the second largest island in Japan.
 The title song was shot in October in which Venkatesh, Ram, Jayaprakash Reddy, Kovai Sarala and Ali took part in the shoot thus wrapping the film's shoot.

 Release

 AustraliaTelugu won the overseas rights for screening in Australia and New Zealand.
 The film had its worldwide theatrical release on 14 November 2013 to 1000 screens.

-The film was dubbed into Hindi as Ek Aur Bol Bachchan in 2014 and released by S.N.
-Media Pvt.
-Ltd.

-Home Media

-Gemini TV bought the film for satellite rights.
-Currently also available on Sun NXT.